Pirus: History

 In 1969, a gang called the Piru Street Boys was founded by Sylvester Scott and Vincent Owens.
-According to some sources, the Piru Street Boys were initially associated with the Crips, but later had a falling out.
+According to some sources, the Piru Street Boys were initially associated with the Crips, but later had a falling-out.
 However, other sources dispute any alliance, claiming that the Piru Street Boys were victimised by the Crips.
-Nevertheless, by 1972, the Piru Street Boys formed an alliance with other smaller street gangs such as the Brims, Bishops and Denver Lanes, which also opposed the Crips.
+Nevertheless, by the early 1970s, the Piru Street Boys formed an alliance with other smaller street gangs such as the Brims, Bishops and Denver Lanes, which also opposed the Crips.
 This alliance became known as the Bloods, as the members of this alliance called each other "blood".

 Eventually, more Piru sets would form.
 There are 15 known Piru sets within the Greater Los Angeles area.
 Piru sets have fought against each other.
-For example, the alleged shooter of Biggie Smalls, a Mob Piru named Wardell Fouse, was reportedly killed by members of the Fruit Town Piru in 2003.
+For example, the Mob Piru and Fruit Town Piru developed a rivalry by the late 1990s, which resulted in the murders of several Mob Pirus associated with Death Row Records.

+The Piru Street Boys are considered the forerunners to the Bloods, which is why the terms "Piru" and "Blood" are often used interchangeably.
+However, this interchangeable use of the terms is inaccurate, as many non-Piru gangs such as the Denver Lanes and Brims were also instrumental in the formation of the Bloods.